Chairperson: Kati Tusinski Berg, Ph.D.

-The curriculum is both conceptual and applied with foundational courses in copywriting, account planning, design, media strategy and campaigns with an array of electives in areas such as sports promotion, mobile communication, social and emerging media, social media analytics, and international advertising and public relations, to name a few.
+The curriculum is both conceptual and applied with foundational courses in content ideation, copywriting, account planning, design, media strategy and campaigns with an array of electives in areas such as sports promotion, multiplatform content strategy, social and emerging media, social media analytics, and international advertising and public relations, to name a few.
 These courses and a required internship allow students to specialize in a chosen area and develop a professional network.

 Students are required to complete 18 credits (6 required and 12 elective credits) to complete the Advertising minor.

 |Choose two courses from ADVE and two additional courses from remaining ADVE or ADPR courses.||12|

 ADPR 2100.
 Communication Design Toolbox.
 3 cr. hrs.

 An applied, hands-on course that introduces students to the computing design software environment and the basics of Adobe Creative Suite and video editing software as tools to engage in the design process for the conceptualizaton and creation of communication design solutions.
 Prereq: ADVE, CCOM and PURE majors or minors.

 Factual and persuasive writing for the mass media.
 Introduction to and practice in newswriting, public relations writing and advertising copywriting.
 Basic information gathering.
 In-class writing exercises require use of computers.
 Prereq: ENGL 1001 and COMM 1100 or equivalent.
 Restricted to declared ADVE, CCOM or PURE majors or minors.